 Groin pain is common in sporty individuals and athletes.
 There are many causes of groin pain, ranging from osteitis pubis, tendonitis, stress fractures, inguinal hernia, and hip impingement.
-One of the more notorious causes of groin pain in athletes is sports hernia, also known as the sportsman’s hernia.
+One of the more notorious causes of groin pain in athletes is a sports hernia, also known as the sportsman’s hernia.
 So, what is a sports hernia, and how do we diagnose and manage it?

 What is a Sports Hernia?

 We see this condition in sports that involve sudden changes in direction, twisting, and kicking, such as football, ice hockey, rugby, and tennis.
+This condition is much more common in men than in women.
+Generally, women with groin pain have hip joint and hip flexor problems

 Sports Hernia Symptoms